 I realize that the above paragraph is just a boring dear diary list (you know, dear diary today I did this then I did this and then this, etc) of my time in San Francisco.
 But I’m pointing all this out because if I’d gone to San Francisco myself I probably wouldn’t have done all this stuff.
 I tend to just kind of go about when I travel solo.
 This can be great and lead to discovery things I never knew about, but it’s often stemmed from this subconscious/internal monologue of me going “okay you’re broke, you can’t afford to do all the stuff you really want to do, so just wander about this park because it’s free.”

-And I’m not here to tell you to break your budget (because I’ve gone into debt for some stupid reasons and I don’t want to encourage that mindset), but sometimes it’s worth paying a little bit more when you travel.
+I’m not here to tell you to break your budget (because I’ve gone into debt for some stupid reasons and I don’t want to encourage that mindset), but sometimes it’s worth paying a little bit more when you travel.
 I always try to balance things out.
 For this trip, my friends and I stayed in a hostel because San Francisco is expensive AF and my job only has part-time hours so I’m hella broke.
-But we splurged on some of the experiences we did like taking that harbour cruise or visiting Alcatraz.
-If there’s something “touristy” that you’re interested in seeing you should budget the money out to do that.
+But we splurged on some of the experiences we did, like taking that harbour cruise, or visiting Alcatraz.
+If there’s something “touristy” that you’re interested in seeing you should budget the money out to do it.
 When I travel alone I sometimes get overwhelmed with everything I could do that I don’t do much of anything.
-And when you travel with other people you have well other people’s opinions and preferences and ideas of things to do.
+When you travel with other people you have other people’s opinions and preferences and ideas of things to do.
 I likely wouldn’t have gone to the California Academy of Sciences if I was in San Francisco on my own, but both my friends wanted to visit the museum, and it was actually a pretty cool museum to visit.

 I feel like I should have some grand epiphany when I travel, and particularly with this post being the end of this retrospective.
-And I do have realizations when I travel, usually about the places I visit, sometimes about the people I travel with or the people I meet on the road or about myself.
-And I don’t want to say you have to travel, because I know that not everyone has the means to travel or even wants to travel the way I do.
+I do have realizations when I travel, usually about the places I visit, sometimes about the people I travel with or the people I meet on the road or about myself.
+I don’t want to say you have to travel, because I know that not everyone has the means to travel, or even wants to travel the way I do.
 For myself, travel is the best learning experience I have, and I am so grateful for all the travel opportunities I’ve had in the 2010s.
 I look forward to new travel experiences to come in the 2020s.

 Things You Should Know

 While in San Francisco my friends and I stayed at the Orange Village Hostel in a 4-bed dorm that had a small ensuite bathroom.
 The hostel is close to the Powell Street Station, where you can take the Bay Area Rapid Transit (BART) to the airport.
-You can book your stay at the Orange Village Hostel here.

 If you’re not on a budget there are plenty of other accommodation options you can book here.